LJW-C/radio-map-tta/README.md

 ## Model

-The project utilizes the [RME-GAN / RadioUNet / REMNET] architecture for radio map prediction.
+The project utilizes the [RME-GAN / RadioUNet / PMNET/ REMNET+] architecture for radio map prediction.

 ## Usage